medialab-ku/medialab-ku.github.io/english/index.md

 ## News

+#### 2024.06
+* Media Lab is appointed as the Metaverse Lab by the Ministry of Science and ICT.

 #### 2024.03
 * Dr. Seungwook Kim is appointed as an assistant professor at Hankuk University of Foreign Studies (Division of Computer Engineering).
 * Jaemin Son (with M.S.) starts his career at KRAFTON.